nathaneltitane/l2cu/README.md

 ### export

-'ldraw-model-export', as its name implies, serves as a batch LDraw model file exporter, that can generate (with the use of leocad and blender) 3ds, wavefront (as obj and mtl within a zip archive) and blend compatible and optimized 3D files of the selected LDraw model(s).
+This function serves as a 3D standard file exporter, that can generate (with the use of leocad and/or blender) 3ds, wavefront (as obj and mtl within a zip archive) and blend compatible and optimized 3D files of the selected LDraw model(s) or project files.

-Those exported formats can be used to then upload the models online for showcasing or presentation, using WebGL based services such as Sketchfab.
+Those exported formats can be used to then upload the models online for showcase purposes or to put in online personal or commercial galleries (think WebGL, [ThreeJS](https://threejs.org/), [Sketchfab](https://sketchfab.com)).

 ### modify

-'ldraw-model-modify' serves as a bulk editing tool to enable batch editing and modification of LDraw based digital Lego model files and projects.
+This portion of the utility is the more interesting one: it serves as a batch editing tool to modify model files at the part level for both ldr and mpd file extensions.

-It can be extremely helpful in the case of massive model updates or adjustments that would normally be done manually through any LDraw model editor.
+It can be extremely helpful in the case of massive model updates and color or part adjustments that would normally be done manually through an editor.

-It uses stream editing to find and replace the appropriate string elements from the known syntax of the LDraw file specification.
+It uses stream editing to find and replace the desired elements, using the LDraw file specification syntax as reference.

 The user can modify any ldr or mpd file in one of four ways: